-Mary Queen of Scots stayed at the Castle in June 1567, one month after her marriage to the Earl of Bothwell; Lord Darnley having been murdered in February of that year.
+Mary Queen of Scots stayed at the Castle in June 1567, not long after her marriage to the Earl of Bothwell; Lord Darnley having been murdered in February of that year.
 The couple had not been at the Castle long before word came out that Lord Morton and Lord Lennox were advancing on the Castle with a thousand men, meaning to take Bothwell by force so that he might be brought to a proper trial for Darnley’s murder.
-On hearing this, Bothwell left for Dunbar to raise an army, leaving Mary to face insurgent lords.
-She refused to let Bothwell be incriminated and told the army who had surrounded the Castle that he had left.
-While they were re-appraising the situation she escaped through a window in the Great Hall disguised as a page and rode off from Borthwick Church to rejoin Bothwell.
+On hearing this, Bothwell left for Dunbar to raise an army, leaving Mary to face the insurgent lords.
+She refused to let Bothwell be incriminated and told the army surrounding the Castle that he had left.
+While they were re-appraising the situation she escaped through a narrow window in the Great Hall disguised as a page boy and rode off from Borthwick Church to rejoin Bothwell.

 During the Second World War the Castle was used as a repository for irreplaceable documents and manuscripts from the National Library of Scotland and art treasures from the National Gallery of Scotland.
 These were stored for safe keeping in the vaulted chambers below the Great Hall, it being reckoned that if the Castle was bombed the two vaulted ceilings would protect the lower chamber.
 In any event only one bomb fell near the Castle and no damage was done.